Centre for Evidence-based Policy Advice (IWH-CEP)

-The Centre for Evidence-based Policy Consulting (IWH-CEP) of the IWH was founded in 2014.
-This is a platform, which bundles up activities in research, teaching, and policy consulting and is structured with the objective of creating better foundations for a causal analysis of policy instruments in Germany.
+The Centre for Evidence-based Policy Advice (IWH-CEP) of the IWH was founded in 2014.
+It is a platform that bundles and structures activities in research, teaching, and policy consulting.
+IWH-CEP pursues the objective of creating better foundations for a causal analysis of policy implemented across different sectors.

 IWH-CEP is designed as a service unit and supports the activities in the research groups by providing access to a supra-regional research and policy consulting network as well as access to data sets for causal analyses.
 IWH-CEP lies at the interface between three areas of responsibility and carries out coordination functions between them.